 - Higher center of gravity

-- More sticky tires
+- More sticky tires for maximum deceleration

 3. Get Your Brake Bias Proportioning Valve Replaced